Automattic/wp-api-console/README.md

 If you want to quickly deploy the console to [Surge](https://surge.sh), just run `npm run deploy`.

-## Deploying the WordPress.com API console
+## Deploying to WordPress.com

-- Run the `./bin/build-for-deploy` script.
+- Run the `./bin/build-for-deploy.sh` script.
 This should generate a `build-theme` directory.
-- Copy The content of this directory into the `a8c/wpcomdev3` theme and commit your changes
+- Copy the content of this directory into the `a8c/wpcomdev3` theme.
+Be sure to delete old compiled JS and CSS files, then commit your changes.

 ## License